 - Form a fist around the auto-injector with the black tip pointing down.

-- Pull off the safety cap.
+- Pull off the safety cap or caps.

 - Remove the auto-injector from the thigh.